Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Weed Control & Water Quality Protection

-Braintree’s weed control activities near wetlands and water bodies are regulated under the Wetlands Protection Act.
-Work within 25-100 feet of wetlands or streams requires Conservation Commission coordination, and chemical applications may need permits (NOI/RDA), especially during wildlife breeding (March-Aug).
+Weed control activities near wetlands and streams in Braintree are regulated under the Wetlands Protection Act, requiring coordination with the Conservation Commission for work within 25-100 feet of sensitive areas.
+Chemical applications may necessitate permits (NOI/RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
 Environmental protection measures include groundwater and surface water safeguards, pollinator protection through selective timing, and habitat value assessments to preserve beneficial species.
-Erosion control is critical, with immediate revegetation and temporary stabilization required during treatments.
-Coordination with the Braintree Conservation Commission ensures compliance and supports biodiversity goals.
+Immediate revegetation and erosion control are essential to prevent runoff and maintain compliance with municipal stormwater programs.

 Braintree Conservation Commission